WilliamShiflett/bike-check/README.md

-# bike-check
 Will a Capital Bikeshare bike be ready when you are?

-# Run the Docker Container
+Capital Bikeshare publishes its ridesharing data as part of its agreement to operate in the District of Columbia and its surrounding suburbs.
+Can we use the data to reliable predict when and where bikes or bike docks will be available?

+## Docker

 We all work from different computers, but this application needs to run locally on any computer.
 Docker makes that possible.

-# For macOS:
+### For macOS:

 1. Install Homebrew, a package manager, using: https://brew.sh/
 2. Open the Terminal application and run `brew install --cask docker.rb`